irondarrius/IronOcr.Examples/examples/csharp-pdf-ocr/README.md

 ***Based on <https://ironsoftware.com/examples/csharp-pdf-ocr/>***

-Iron Tesseract adeptly handles numerous image formats and PDF documents.
-This capability sets it apart from typical free Tesseract engines.
+Iron Tesseract possesses the capability to process various image formats as well as PDF documents, a feature not found in standard free Tesseract implementations.

-`OcrInput` allows for automatic corrections of PDF attributes in the event of low-quality scans.
+Using the `OcrInput` class, you can allow automatic enhancements to PDFs if the scans are of poor quality.

-Developers can choose to process an entire PDF, select specific pages, or focus on a particular cropped area.
+Developers have the flexibility to either process an entire PDF, select specific pages, or just focus on a cropped area within the document.

 ## C# PDF OCR

-While many OCR tools perform adequately under ideal conditions, IronOCR excels by delivering robust and accurate text extraction under varied circumstances.
+While many OCR tools perform adequately under ideal conditions, IronOCR excels by providing stability and accuracy even in challenging environments.

-IronOCR is engineered from the ground up to convert real-world images into text with near-perfect accuracy of 99 percent.
+IronOCR, engineered specifically for text extraction, boasts a 99 percent accuracy rate in converting images from the real world.

-Our `IronTesseract` library—native to C#—emulates near-human character recognition from images that may not always be of high quality or properly aligned.
+Our native C# OCR library, `IronTesseract`, emulates near-human accuracy in recognizing characters from real-life images that may be of subpar quality or off-angle.

-This OCR capability also extends to automatic adjustments for images or PDFs derived from subpar scans.

-Let me introduce you to the best OCR solution available in the market as we explore its features together.
+The OCR technology in IronOCR automatically improves the characteristics of images or PDFs if the original scans are low-quality.

+This walkthrough will showcase why IronOCR stands as the premier OCR solution currently on the market.

 ## Why Choose IronOCR for Image or PDF OCR Text Extraction?

-Opting for IronOCR for managing Tesseract processes is a well-founded decision, thanks to its standout features:
+Opting for IronOCR for managing Tesseract brings several advantages, prominently:

-1. IronOCR operates seamlessly as a .NET pure solution right out of the box.
+1. IronOCR’s text extraction engine is immediately operational out of the box in any .NET environment.
-2. It doesn't require local installation of Tesseract.
+2. It requires no separate Tesseract installation on your system.
-3. It seamlessly integrates with the latest Tesseract versions: 5, 4, and 3.
+3. It performs admirably with the most recent versions of Tesseract (5, 4, and 3).
-4. Compatible across multiple .NET platforms including .NET Framework 4.5+, .NET Standard 2+, and .NET Core 2, 3 & 5.
+4. It supports diverse .NET projects, including .NET Framework 4.5+, .NET Standard 2+, and .NET Core 2, 3, & 5.
-5. Offers enhanced accuracy and speed compared to other open-source OCR tools.
+5. It offers enhanced speed and accuracy compared to other open-source Tesseracts.
-6. Supports various platforms like Xamarin, Mono, Azure, and Docker.
+6. IronOCR is compatible with Xamarin, Mono, Azure, and Docker.
-7. Enables sophisticated management of Tesseract dictionary systems via NuGet packages.
+7. It allows for intricate management of Tesseract dictionaries via NuGet packages.
-8. Processes text from PDFs, MultiFrame Tiffs, and all primary image files effortlessly.
+8. It can efficiently extract text from PDFs, MultiFrame Tiffs, and all major image files directly without tweaks.
-9. Automatically corrects distorted or low-quality scans for superior text extraction results.
+9. It excellently rectifies poor-quality and misaligned scans, ensuring optimal results from text extraction endeavors.

-Explore our comprehensive IronOCR tutorial [here](https://ironsoftware.com/csharp/ocr/tutorials/how-to-read-text-from-an-image-in-csharp-net/).
+Explore our detailed IronOCR tutorial [here](https://ironsoftware.com/csharp/ocr/tutorials/how-to-read-text-from-an-image-in-csharp-net/).

 ## Handling Low-Quality Scans with Ease

-IronOCR excels in OCR tasks, especially in correcting imperfect documents.
-Unlike many tools designed for ideal conditions, IronOCR thrives in real-world settings by adjusting skewed scans and enhancing poor-quality images into searchable formats.
+IronOCR distinguishes itself by adeptly managing OCR tasks where many others falter, particularly with non-ideal, real-world documents and images.

+Our product excels in refining imperfect documents, capable of straightening skewed images and enhancing low-resolution scans into searchable PDFs or images.

-## Optimize IronOCR Performance According to Your Needs
+## Optimize IronOCR to Your Workflow Needs

-Iron Software's OCR tool allows for performance tuning to strike the ideal balance for your specific workflow.
-Factors like image quality and dpi significantly influence the efficiency and accuracy of OCR tasks.
-Even with lower-quality inputs, IronOCR maintains rapid and accurate text extraction.

-Selecting image or text formats with minimal digital noise, such as PNG or TIFF, also tends to yield faster results compared to more compressed formats like JPEG.
+Iron Software's OCR tool allows fine-tuning to align perfectly with your workflow requirements.
+The performance of OCR can be tailored, particularly when inputting images with lesser background noise and higher dpi, optimizing speed and accuracy.
+Even for low-quality images, IronOCR ensures quick and precise conversions.

+Additionally, choosing file formats like PNG or TIFF over JPEG can lead to faster and more accurate OCR results because they typically contain less digital noise.

-## Simple Installation Process
+## Effortless Installation of IronOCR

-Iron Software’s suite is designed for easy setup and cross-platform support, accommodating environments like Windows, Linux, macOS, Azure, AWS, and Docker—making it a premier choice for developers utilizing C# with Tesseract OCR.
+Installing Iron Software's solutions, including IronOCR, is straightforward, supporting various platforms like Windows, Linux, macOS, Azure, AWS, and Docker – making C# the preferred choice for Tesseract OCR among developers.

-## Support for Over 125 International Languages
+## Multilingual Support Extending to Over 125 Languages

-IronOCR’s utility is greatly enhanced by its support for 125 international languages through DLL-based language packs available on our website or via the NuGet Package Manager for Visual Studio.
+IronOCR's utility is significantly enhanced by its support for over 125 languages, available through language pack DLLs that can be obtained from our website or NuGet Package Manager for Visual Studio.

 ### How To Install OCR Language Packs

-To access 125 supported languages:
+IronOCR supports a wide spectrum of languages.
+You can obtain [additional OCR Language packs](https://ironsoftware.com/csharp/ocr/languages/) through different methods:

-#### Via NuGet package
+#### Install using NuGet

-Simply search for IronOCR Languages on NuGet.
+Simply search for IronOCR Languages in NuGet.

-#### Download using the OCR data method
+#### Download and use OCR data method

-Obtain the "ocrdata" file and incorporate it into your .NET projects or program files.
+Acquire the "ocrdata" file and incorporate it into your .NET project.

 ```vbs
 Set CopyToOutputDirectory = CopyIfNewer
 ```

-## Create Searchable Documents from Scans or Images
+## Generate Searchable Documents from Scans or Images

-IronOCR proudly enables the conversion of images or scanned PDFs into searchable documents, benefiting database management, SEO, and more.
+IronOCR excels in transforming input images or scanned PDF files into searchable C# and VB.NET compatible PDF documents or searchable text files, aiding in applications like database management, SEO, and digital archiving.

-## Experience the Premier OCR Tool
+## Embrace the Premier OCR Tool

-IronOCR is at the forefront for text extraction from images and documents, offering a plethora of features and functionalities for a seamless OCR experience.
-It allows handling password-protected PDFs, supports comprehensive .NET frameworks, reads QR codes and barcodes, supports multithreading, and much more.
+IronOCR stands as a leading solution for text extraction from images and documents, supported by numerous features that streamline OCR tasks in development environments, including C# and .NET applications.

+It’s versatile enough to handle password-protected PDFs and deliver smooth text extraction across various platforms.

+Furthermore, IronOCR encompasses:

+* No need for exes or C++ code
+* Comprehensive support for PDF OCR
+* Compatibility with MVC, Web Apps, Desktop, Console, and Server Applications
+* Extensive support across .NET Core, Standard, and Framework
+* Ability to read using C# & VB .NET
+* Capability to read QR and barcodes
+* Options to export OCR results to XHTML or a searchable PDF
+* Support for multithreading
+* Enhanced extraction of images, coordinates, statistics, fonts, and more

-## Embark on Your IronOCR Journey
+## Begin with IronOCR

-Choosing IronOCR is a smart decision for anyone looking to master PDF text extraction in C#.
-Installation is straightforward, supported by [detailed guides](https://ironsoftware.com/csharp/ocr/docs/) and [useful tutorials](https://ironsoftware.com/csharp/ocr/docs/).
-Our support team is ready to assist promptly with any inquiries.
+Consider the advanced features of IronOCR for your next project.

+Getting started is easy—just install IronOCR.
+Additionally, utilize our [comprehensive guides](https://ironsoftware.com/csharp/ocr/docs/) and [How-Tos](https://ironsoftware.com/csharp/ocr/docs/) for detailed instructions and support.

-Don’t miss out—take advantage of our free trial license key to fully assess IronOCR without any financial commitment.
-For further guidance, our expert team is always available to help you choose the best software license for your needs.
+Don’t delay—opt for IronOCR and discover the ease of reading PDF files in C#.
+If unsure, our free trial license key allows you to thoroughly evaluate IronOCR without any financial commitment.
+For further assistance, our expert team is ready to help, no matter where you are located.